Date of Birth : 01/09/2002

-Age started riding bikes: Started racing bikes at 3
+Age started riding bikes: I started riding bikes at age 3.

-Rider type: I consider myself to be a one day rider.
+Rider type: I consider myself a stage racer/ all-rounder, and a domestique.

-Area most eager to improve: I’m most eager to improve my time trialing abilities this season.
+Area most eager to improve: I’m most eager to improve my time-trialing and climbing abilities.

 What or who inspired you to start riding?